privateprep/coding-space-website/src/pages/index.md

       ## Student-Centered Learning

-      Our project-based, self-paced curriculum in Scratch, JavaScript, and other languages lets kids code games, animations, and apps as unique as they are
+      Our project-based, self-paced coding curriculum in Scratch, JavaScript, and other languages lets kids code games, animations, and apps as unique as they are.
   - image:
       image: /img/hands_on.jpeg
       alt: An instructor and two students gather around a computer with electronics